Welcome to Country: Criticism

-The Welcome to Country and Acknowledgement of Country have become core Australian customs.
-However, they have attracted criticism from conservative politicians, historians, and commentators, some of whom suggest that such ceremonies are a form of tokenism and do not reflect traditional Aboriginal culture.
-Critics have included historian Keith Windschuttle and politicians Tony Abbott (as Opposition Leader, 2012); Peter Dutton (as Opposition Leader, 2023); Jacinta Price; and Pauline Hanson.
-Since the defeat of the 2023 Australian Indigenous Voice referendum, conservative politicians and commentators have used Welcome to Country as a focal point to oppose or scale down Indigenous Reconciliation, as a part of ongoing "culture wars", arguing the use is "divisive" and a "waste of taxpayers' money".
+The Welcome to Country and Acknowledgement of Country have become culture wars issues and attracted criticism from conservative figures, some of whom suggest that such ceremonies are a form of tokenism and do not reflect traditional Aboriginal culture.
+Critics have included historian Keith Windschuttle and politicians Tony Abbott; Peter Dutton; Jacinta Price; and Pauline Hanson.
+Since the defeat of the 2023 Australian Indigenous Voice referendum, conservative politicians and commentators have used the Welcome to Country rituals as a focal point to oppose or scale down Indigenous Reconciliation, arguing the use is divisive and a waste of taxpayers' money.
+Some in Aboriginal communities have also expressed issues with the rituals, arguing that the repetition has caused it to lose meaning.

-In 2023, the General Assembly of the Presbyterian Church of Australia ruled that acknowledgements of country were inappropriate at church services because their wording "almost invariably carries overtones of an Indigenous spirituality inconsistent with Christian belief" and that "final ownership of land" is vested in the Creator.
+In 2023, the General Assembly of the Presbyterian Church of Australia ruled that Acknowledgements of Country were inappropriate at church services because their wording "almost invariably carries overtones of an Indigenous spirituality inconsistent with Christian belief" and that "final ownership of land" is vested in the Creator.
 However other churches, such as the Uniting Church, practise an Acknowledgement to Country, "seek[ing] to be a healing community, characterised by the love of Christ".
-Many other churches also practise the custom.

 In popular culture

 The Australian band Midnight Oil released a single in August 2020 entitled "Gadigal Land", whose lyrics include a play on the traditional Welcome to Country as a critical review of Aboriginal history.
-Starting with the line "Welcome to Gadigal land", it goes on to mention other things brought by foreign settlers, like poison and grog (alcohol), and smallpox (whose origins in Australia remain a topic of debate).
-The song urges reconciliation.
+Starting with the line "Welcome to Gadigal land", it goes on to mention other things brought by foreign settlers, like poison, grog, and smallpox.